nocjallen/react-news/README.md

 ## Running React News

-From the root of the project directory, run `npm start` to run the application in development mode and open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+From the root of the project directory, run `npm install` followed by `npm start` to run the application in development mode and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Refer to the [Create React App](https://github.com/facebook/create-react-app) documentation to build a production version of this application.